Decibel: History

 The decibel originates from methods used to quantify signal loss in telegraph and telephone circuits.
-Until the mid-1920s, the unit for loss was Miles of Standard Cable (MSC).
+Until the mid-1920s, the unit for loss was miles of standard cable (MSC).
 1 MSC corresponded to the loss of power over one mile (approximately 1.6 km) of standard telephone cable at a frequency of 5000 radians per second (795.8 Hz), and matched closely the smallest attenuation detectable to a listener.
 A standard telephone cable was "a cable having uniformly distributed resistance of 88 ohms per loop-mile and uniformly distributed shunt capacitance of 0.054 microfarads per mile" (approximately corresponding to 19 gauge wire).

-In 1924, Bell Telephone Laboratories received favorable response to a new unit definition among members of the International Advisory Committee on Long Distance Telephony in Europe and replaced the MSC with the Transmission Unit (TU).
+In 1924, Bell Telephone Laboratories received a favorable response to a new unit definition among members of the International Advisory Committee on Long Distance Telephony in Europe and replaced the MSC with the Transmission Unit (TU).
 1 TU was defined such that the number of TUs was ten times the base-10 logarithm of the ratio of measured power to a reference power.
 The definition was conveniently chosen such that 1 TU approximated 1 MSC; specifically, 1 MSC was 1.056 TU.
-In 1928, the Bell system renamed the TU into the decibel, being one tenth of a newly defined unit for the base-10 logarithm of the power ratio.
+In 1928, the Bell system renamed the TU as the decibel, being one tenth of a newly defined unit for the base-10 logarithm of the power ratio.
 It was named the bel, in honor of the telecommunications pioneer Alexander Graham Bell.
 The bel is seldom used, as the decibel was the proposed working unit.

 The naming and early definition of the decibel is described in the NBS Standard's Yearbook of 1931:

-In 1954, J. W. Horton argued that the use of the decibel as a unit for quantities other than transmission loss led to confusion, and suggested the name logit for "standard magnitudes which combine by multiplication", to contrast with the name unit for "standard magnitudes which combine by addition".
+The word decibel was soon misused to refer to absolute quantities and to ratios other than power.
+Some proposals attempted to address the resulting confusion.
+In 1954, J. W. Horton considered that 10 be treated as an elementary ratio and proposed the word logit as "a standard ratio which has the numerical value 10 and which combines by multiplication with similar ratios of the same value", so one would describe a 10 ratio of units of mass as "a mass logit".
+This contrasts with the word unit which would be reserved for magnitudes which combine by addition and reserves the word decibel specifically for unit transmission loss.
+The decilog was another proposal (by N. B. Saunders in 1943, A. G. Fox in 1951, and E. I. Green in 1954) to express a division of the logarithmic scale corresponding to a ratio of 10.